What is a virtual visit?

 For virtual visits to function well for both the practitioner and the patient, ensure the following has been set up prior to beginning a virtual visit:

 When using a laptop or desktop computer, ensure that both parties (patient and healthcare provider) are using the latest version of Google Chrome.
 If the patient is using an iOS mobile device, they must use Safari.
-See Requirements for using virtual visits for more information.
+For more information, see Requirements for using virtual visits.

 Close all other applications that may use your camera (e.g. Skype, Facetime, Google Hangouts, Zoom, GoToMeeting).